emagnier/romcal/core/adapters/README.md

 Each adapter is a separate Rust crate that:

-- Depends on `romcal-core` as a library
+- Depends on `romcal` as a library
 - Provides platform-specific bindings
 - Maintains the same API surface as the core
 - Can be built and distributed independently